Count on Northern Virginia Traffic Ticket Attorney Michael A. Pignone to Help You Fight Your Ticket

 Paying a fine without digging deeper for possible defenses comes at a cost.
 You admit responsibility for the offense cited when you pay your fine online.
 The penalty could be a surchargeable event on your insurance.
 Additionally, the Department of Motor Vehicles (DMV) will charge you with driving demerits.
 The DMV will suspend your driver license if you accumulate too many demerits in a year.

 Getting your license reinstated after the DMV suspends it is difficult and expensive.
 The DMV will charge you a reinstatement fee.
 Also, the DMV might require you to attend safe driving courses.
 Moreover, it could put restrictions on your license, which allows you to drive during certain times of the day until the DMV reinstates all your driving privileges.

-Having a northern Virginia traffic ticket lawyer review your case could help you avoid license suspension.
+Having a Virginia traffic ticket lawyer review your case could help you avoid license suspension.
 The DMV counts moving violations against your license.
 Non-moving violations, such as parking tickets, do not have the same adverse effect on your license.
 The DMV will not sanction you with any driving demerits for a non-moving violation.

 Admitting guilt to a traffic violation remains on your driving history.
 Convincing a judge or prosecutor to knock your violation down after having a record is incredibly difficult.